HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 Summary of parameters:

-- **-Connection** [Required] - The RazlConnection to a Sitecore server.
+- **-Connection** [Required] - The Connection to a Sitecore server.
-- **-From** [Optional] - The - DateTime to start getting the history of changes.
+- **-From** [Optional] - The DateTime to start getting the history of changes.
 No changes made before this date will be returned.
 If not specified, returned changes will start at the oldest avaialble change in the history table.
-- **-To** [Optional] - Date time to stop getting the history of changes.
+- **-To** [Optional] - DateTime to stop getting the history of changes.
 No changes made after this date will be returned.
 If not specified, changes up to the most recent change will be returned.

 The cmdlet returns an array of ChangeHistoryDetails objects.
 The ChangeHistoryDetails  object has the following properties: